NLaff/lafferty.co-v2/content/blog/how-to-create-an-all-star-linkedin-profile.md

 Plus, you helped make their job easier.
 Who doesn't love that?

-## Creating an All-Star Profile Is Easy
+## SEO Optimizing Your LinkedIn Profile Is Easy

 It just takes work.